elvis-wenhao-wu/dotfiles/LinuxDevSetup.md

     * Coc install extensions (coc-python, coc-vimlsp, coc-html, coc-css, coc-tsserver)

+        * If `Jedi module not found issue occur`, conda update and specify jedi path according to this [issue](https://github.com/neoclide/coc-python/issues/40)

+        * If you couldn't set linter off, run :CocCommand and choose set linter to the linter you want

     * Configure bracey (require npm)

         * Open bracey.vim and following the instructions in the comments